-The slang term “ard” is one that you have heard of for the first time many years ago if you were living in a popular inner-city on the east coast.
-However, if you have only heard or seen this phrase being used for the first time recently, then chances are you came here in order to find out its meaning.
-Here you will do just that, plus find out details about its origin, and find out if it has any other meanings.
+The slang term “ard” is one you may have come across years ago if you were living in a busy inner-city area on the east coast.
+However, if you have only heard or seen this term recently, then chances are you came here to find out what it means.
+On this page, you will do just that, plus learn details about its origin and discover whether it has any other meanings.

-Example conversations are provided for you as well to help with further understanding of the term’s definition.
-In conclusion, you will always uncover some additional slang terms or proper words that can be used in place of this term without changing its meaning.
+Example conversations are provided as well to help with further understanding of the term’s definition.
+Finally, you will uncover some additional slang terms and proper words that can be used in place of this term without changing its meaning.

 “Ard” Meaning, Origin and Usage